jlxip/1/bootstrap/src/walk/README.md

-This directory contains all the function that walk the AST, top-down.
+This directory contains all the functions that walk the AST, top-down.
 This includes semantic analysis and code generation.